mountain-pass/addressr/README.md

    export ADDRESSR_INDEX_BACKOFF_INCREMENT=1000
    export ADDRESSR_INDEX_BACKOFF_MAX=10000
    ```
    1. Optional - enable geocodes by setting the following env vars for the data loader.
+In the third window run:
       **NOTE:** with geocodes enabled, indexing takes much longer and needs much more memory.
 Only use turn them on if you need them.
 You can always add them later.
    ```
    export ADDRESSR_ENABLE_GEO=1
    export NODE_OPTIONS=--max_old_space_size=8196
    ```
    2. Optional - limit the addresses to a single state by setting the `COVERED_STATES` env var for the data loader.
       This dramatically speeds up indexing.
-For example:
+For example, in the third window run:
    ```
    COVERED_STATES=VIC,SA
    ```